Table of Contents

 Do I need an annual ski pass?

-Does my child have to race?
+Does my child have to compete?

 Is there a club uniform?

 Our athletes ski in a wide variety of weather conditions, so layering is an important consideration for greatest comfort.
-A wool base layer followed by a fleece and a good technical jacket is recommended.
+A wool/synthetic base layer followed by a fleece and a good technical jacket is recommended.
 Additionally, you should keep neck, hand and foot warmers on hand for very cold days.
 If it warms up in the afternoon, kids can take layers off.
 You can’t underestimate Lake Louise’s inversions and varying temperatures.
-It is really important to be prepared for all kinds of temperatures.
+It is important to be prepared for all kinds of temperatures.

 Does the LLSC have a designated store in Calgary/Canmore/Banff to buy equipment?
 Where else can I buy ski equipment?